nabury/End_of_outbreak_app/README.md

 # End of outbreak app
 Shiny app that generates and displays end of outbreak probabilities for infectious disease outbreaks.

+Download the folder named App to be able to run the app on your own machine using R.

 App.r contains all the code to run the app.

 Required R libraries: ggplot2, plotly, shiny, shinycssloaders, shinyvalidate.